IBM/personal-wealth-portfolio-mgt-bot/README.md

 4. You should see two stages pass successfully once your **Deploy Stage** completes
 ![](readme_images/bm-deploy-step4.png)

-5. To see the app and services created and configured for this journey, use the Bluemix dashboard.
+5. To see the app and services created and configured for this pattern, use the IBM Cloud dashboard.
 The app is named personal-wealth-portfolio-mgt-bot with a unique suffix:

  * [**Watson Conversation**](https://console.ng.bluemix.net/catalog/services/conversation)
  * [**Cloudant NoSQL DB**](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/)